-- From an alphanumeric touchpad, enter User Programming by pressing + System or Partition Master CODE. - 2.
-Press B until the touchpad displays "SYSTEM VERSION," then press #. - The first information displayed is the factory code.
+- From an alphanumeric touchpad, enter User Programming by pressing 9 + System or Partition Master CODE. - - The first information displayed is the factory code.
 For example, "FACTORY CODE nnn nnnn." - Press B to display the system number.
 For example, "SYSTEM NUMBER nnnnnnn." - Press B to display the system level.
 For example, "SYSTEM LEVEL nnnn." - 3.
-Press ★ + 7 + # to exit User Programming.
+Press ★ + 7 + to exit User Programming.